• Home

 • There is no deceit found in them.
 They are found blameless and above reproach.
 The world will be characterized by its deceit and people by their level of deceit.
 These will stand apart in such a world.

 John shows us, by contrast to the work of the beasts, these 144,000 were kept to the end.
 They are gathered to the lamb.
-This 144,000 may have been scattered all over the world.
+These 144,000 may have been scattered all over the world.
 But in the end, they will stand before the Lord in victory.
 What a great encouragement to Christians of any age.

 Revelation 14:6-7

-1. Judgment is coming and all sin will be called to account.
+1. Judgment is coming, and all sin will be called to account.
 This is the bad news that was to move mankind to realize their need for a savior.

-In the hearing of the gospel, you are either saved by it or it testifies against you as you reject it.
+In the hearing of the gospel, you are either saved by it, or it testifies against you as you reject it.
 The rejection of the good news reveals a stubborn and rebellious apostate heart.
-We all fall short of the requirements of a perfect God and there is a day of reckoning.
+We all fall short of the requirements of a perfect God, and there is a day of reckoning.
 There is a judgment coming!
 However, there is an ark of salvation found in Jesus Christ.

-The angel's primary thrust is a call to fear God, to come with reverence.
-He flies over an irreverent world of people seeking only what good for them.
-Each man is doing what is right in his own eyes.
+The angel’s primary thrust is a call to fear God, to come with reverence.
+He flies over an irreverent world of people seeking only what is good for them.
+Everyone is doing what is right in his own eyes.
 If mankind would stop the noise and entertainment and business and the flow of money for just a few minutes, they might once again notice an amazing world around them.
 Even in its fallen state, it is beautiful; it is a creation of God, a reflection of Him.
-This call to worship is a contrast to the worship of the beasts in chapter 13.
-In Satan's rule, the beast coerced, manipulated and deceived people to worship the Anti-Christ.
-Some said, "Who is like the beast?
-Who can make war with Him?"
-The angel seemingly responds by calling them to worship the creator.
-This beast had created nothing but lies, deceit and confusion leading to damnation.

 Revelation 14:8

-John saw another angel following the first, declaring that Babylon had fallen.
-The repeated words indicate its utter devastation.
-Babylon is connected all the way back to the Tower of Babel.
-It is a symbol of human pride, stubbornness and a determination to self-rule.
-This didn't start at the tower, but after the flood it was a restart after the great gathering of men to move against God's will.
-From the tower forward in time, there has always been this rebellious presence that wears many faces but is traceable to its origins by idolatry, immorality, human pride that become an organized rebellion against God.
+The Tower of Babel was the great gathering of men to move against God’s will.
+From the tower forward in time, there has always been this rebellious presence that wears many faces but is traceable to its origins in idolatry, immorality, and human pride that become an organized rebellion against God.
 At the same time, Babylon has always been a city in some form or fashion.

 Babylon traffics in her fornication.
 Fornication is illicit sex of all kinds, everything imaginable.
 It's in the sinful heart of man to chase other gods, everything imaginable.
-God sees it as spiritual adultery, unfaithfulness.
-It's also worth noting that spiritual fornication and sexual fornication seem to go hand in hand?
+God sees it as spiritual adultery or unfaithfulness.
+It's also worth noting that spiritual fornication and sexual fornication seem to go hand in hand.
 Any nation chasing after other gods seems to be caught up in gross sins of immorality.
 Where there is no spiritual foundation, there is no moral foundation.
 The Proverbs speak to us about resisting the temptation of a seductress:

 “For the lips of a forbidden woman drip honey, and her speech is smoother than oil, but in the end she is bitter as wormwood, sharp as a two-edged sword.”
 (Proverbs 5:3, 4)